jans108/basics-csharp-projects/README.md

 # basics-csharp-projects
-You can find here simple C# projects
+You can find here simple but elementary C# projects